Find information on how we’re keeping you safe from COVID-19 here

 You can read more on the causes and symptoms of gallstones, as well as how here at OneWelbeck we are treating patients, by visiting our gallstones page.

-There is also information on all the conditions our surgical team deals with here.
+There is also information on all the conditions our surgical team deals on our symptoms and conditions page.